Operator¶

 Arithmetic Operators:

-Perform basic mathematical operations like addition (+
+Perform basic mathematical operations like addition (+), subtraction (-), multiplication (*), division (/), and modulus (%). -

 Relational Operators:

-Compare two values, resulting in a boolean (true
+Compare two values, resulting in a boolean (trueorfalse).
+Examples include==,!=,>,<,>=, and<=. -

 Logical Operators:

 Used to combine multiple boolean expressions.
-Common operators are&&
+Common operators are&&(AND),||(OR), and!(NOT). -

 Bitwise Operators:

 Operate on bits of integers.
-Includes&
+Includes&(AND),|(OR),^(XOR),~(NOT),<<(left shift),>>(right shift). -

 Assignment Operators:

 Assign values to variables.
-The basic operator is=
+The basic operator is=, and combined operators include+=,-=,*=,/=, etc. -

 Unary Operators:

 Operate on a single operand.
-Includes increment (++
+Includes increment (++), decrement (--), positive (+), and negative (-). -

 Ternary Operator:

-condition.
-Syntax:condition ? expr1 : expr2
+A shorthand forif-elsecondition.
+Syntax:condition ? expr1 : expr2. -

 Instanceof Operator:

 Tests whether an object is an instance of a specific class or subclass.
-Syntax:obj instanceof ClassName
+Syntax:obj instanceof ClassName.

 Short Video Lecture¶